sabarish-ramkumar/sabarish-ramkumar/README.md

 ### Current Projects
 - **PG CTI Project** - Currently working on this initiative as part of my learning journey
+- **Emotion & Stress Detection** - A Simple End to End ML Pipeline that trained on the WESAD Dataset

 ### Previous Work
 - Building foundational projects to strengthen my development skills